conmulligan/TabBarPageController/README.md

 ## Example

-To run the example project, clone the repo, and run `pod install` from the Example directory first.
+An example project is included under the /Example directory.

 ## Requirements

-Requires iOS 9 or greater.
+Requires iOS 13.0 or greater.

 ## Installation

+`TabBarPageController` is available through the Swift Package Manager.
+To use `TabBarPageController` with SPM, add https://github.com/conmulligan/TabBarPageController.swift.git as a dependency.

-`TabBarPageController` is available through [CocoaPods](https://cocoapods.org).
+`TabBarPageController` is also available through [CocoaPods](https://cocoapods.org).
 To install it, add the following line to your Podfile:

 ```ruby
 pod 'TabBarPageController'
 ```

 You can also just copy the `TabBarPageController.swift` file into your project.

-## Author

-Conor Mulligan, conmulligan@gmail.com

 ## License